aaronfury/furioustools/README.md

 * __Randomized tagline__ - Specify a list of taglines, and a random one will be displayed each time `get_blogindo('description')` is called
 * __Cleanup WordPress Page Header__ - Remove some irrelevant `<head>` content from most pages
 * __Add Custom Page Header__ - Ability to add `<head>` content to all pages
+* __Track Last User Login__ - Record the last login timestamp for each user and display it in the Users list
 * __Use latest jQuery version__ - Loads the latest jQuery version (currently 3.7.0) instead of the one included with WordPress
 * __Show search results under a slug__ - The search results page will be shown at "site.com/_search_/terms
 * __Custom text for "Read more..." link__ - Specify custom content to display at the end of excerpts for linking to the full post